 Route 3: Havelchaussee – Friedhof der Namenlosen – S Bhf.
 Grunewald

 The Friedhof Grunewald-Forst has an atmosphere unlike that of any other part of this forest.
-On the other side of the Havelchaussee, as you hike along the Haveluferweg, you get glimpses of slivers of sunlight on the water and you hear the faint splashes of oars or the fading call of a coxswain, but here there is a velvety quiet.
-The only sound I heard was that of a woodpecker high up, and, twenty minutes later, a lone jogger crossing the path ahead was the only sign of human life I encountered.
+On the other side of the Havelchaussee, as you hike along the Haveluferweg, you get glimpses of slivers of sunlight on the water and you hear the faint splashes of oars or the fading call of a coxswain, but overall there is a velvety quiet.
+The only sound I heard was that of a woodpecker high up and a lone jogger crossing the path ahead was the only sign of human life I encountered.

 The cemetery, which dates back to 1878/9, was originally the Friedhof der Namenlosen (Cemetery of the Nameless), and the oldest graves here are unmarked.
 In the nineteenth century, only those who had died by their own hand were buried here.
 In 1830, a church decree in Köln had stipulated that those who committed suicide could not be buried in a churchyard, and that the bodies were to be interred without ceremony and far away from souls who rested in peace.

-Later, in 1928/29, a stone wall was built around the cemetery (almost 5000 square kilometers) to give it the feel of a protected area, and from this point on, the cemetery was no longer restricted to suicide deaths.
+Later, in 1928-29, a stone wall was built around the cemetery (almost 5,000 square kilometers) to give it the feel of a protected area and, from this point on, the cemetery was no longer restricted to suicide deaths.
 The headstones have a rich variety of styles, from weeping Victorian stone angels to more contemporary depictions of mourning.
-I particularly liked the woodsy humor in this headstone, recalling a woodsman’s hut, complete with head–with–antlers.

 You can also reach the cemetery by taking Bus 128 in the direction Pfaueninsel up to the stop Havelweg.
 The turning into the forest on the path that leads to the cemetery is right opposite the stop.
-You can then continue hiking on this path to the S-Bahnhof Grunewald (about 3 km.)
+You can then continue hiking on this path to the S-Bahnhof Grunewald (about three kilometres).

 Route 4: U Podbielskiallee – Messelpark – Brücke Museum – Jagdschloss Grunewald